CURRICULUM VITAE

 "A Longitudinal Quantitative Study of Gender and Related Determinants

-in U.S. Consumer Magazines" Presented at Association for Education in
+in U.S. Consumer Magazines" Presented at the Association for Education in

 Journalism and Mass Communication Annual Conference, Miami, FL, 8 August